 – Mr. Mechai Viravaidya was conferred the Prince Mahidol Award in the field of Public Health in 2009.

 The Prince Mahidol Award Foundation under the Royal Patronage was established in commemoration of the centenary of the birth of His Royal Highness Prince Mahidol of Songkla, on 1 January 1992.
 The Foundation is under the Royal Patronage, with Her Royal Highness Princess Maha Chakri Sirindhorn as President.
 The Foundation annually confers two Prince Mahidol Awards upon individual(s) or institution(s), which have demonstrated outstanding and exemplary contributions to the advancement of the world’s medical and public health services.
 Each Award consists of a medal, a certificate and a sum of US $100,000.

-Her Royal Highness Princess Maha Chakri Sirindhorn will preside over the Presentation Ceremony of the Prince Mahidol Award 2016 at the Chakri Throne hall on 31 January 2017 at 17.30 hours.
-Prior to the Ceremony, Siriraj Hospital, as a founder of the Prince Mahidol Award, will invite the 2016 Prince Mahidol Award Laureates to give lectures based on their achievement on 30 January 2017.
+Her Royal Highness Princess Maha Chakri Sirindhorn will preside over the Presentation Ceremony of the Prince Mahidol Award 2017 at the Chakri Throne hall on 31 January 2018 at 17.30 hours.
+Prior to the Ceremony, Siriraj Hospital, as a founder of the Prince Mahidol Award, will invite the 2017 Prince Mahidol Award Laureates to give lectures based on their achievements on 30 January 2018.

 in the Field of Medicine

 The Human Genome Project